 - pour onions in the pan where the beef was cooked for about 5 or 6 minutes until translucent

-- add garlic and cook quickly until fragrant
+- add garlic and seasoning and cook quickly until fragrant

-- add stock, water and thyme, stir to combine and bring to a simmer
+- add stock and water, stir to combine and bring to a simmer

 So I did the best I could, found the nutrition values where I could, made some guesses and assumptions, and this is what I ended up with, my homemade beef stew recipe split into eight servings.